hanlsin/udacity-sdc-term1-project1/README.md

 * raw_movies
 This is a directory that contains movies to test.

-* README.md
-You are reading this file.

 * find_lane_lines.ipynb
 This file is a Jupyter Notebook.
 The content of thie file is test of functions in 'find_lane_lines.py' using images in 'raw_images' and moview in 'raw_movies'.

 * find_lane_lines.py
 This file contains the main code for this project.

+* fll_solidYellowCurve2.jpg, fll_whiteCarLaneSwitch.jpg
+These files are processing example images to show in 'README.md' and 'writeup.md'.

+* README.md
+You are reading this file.

 * test_raw_images.py, test_raw_movies.py
 These files are also test codes without Anaconda and Jupyter.